Bielsk Podlaski, Poland - JewishGen

 Yizkor Book

 The memorial book of the Jews from Bielsk Podlaski (in Polish: księga pamięci Żydów Bielska Podlaskiego) is titled Book in the Holy Memory of the Bielsk Podliask Jews Whose Lives Were Taken During the Holocaust Between 1939 and 1944.
 Through it, survivors and their families speak about the history of the town, what life there was like, its people, and their fate.
 The book contains a brief section in English, along with more extensive Hebrew and Yiddish sections.
-There is a project to translate these sections to English.
+The complete Yiddish section has been translated to English, and the Hebrew section is in the process of being translated.
+Many of the Hebrew chapters have been completed.
 Please click here to read about the Bielsk Podlaski Yizkor Book Translation Project.

 History and Background